Today’s Best Mortgage Rates in Canada

 Is Equitable Bank an A or B lender?

 Equitable Bank is a Schedule I lender in Canada, meaning that it is federally regulated.
-However, although it is a large independent lender, it is considered a B Lender, since it provides a lower barrier of entry to qualification but with higher rates compared to the larger banks.
+Although it is a large independent lender, it is considered primarily a B Lender since it provides a lower barrier of entry to qualification but with higher rates compared to the larger banks.
+Still, it has some offerings that are consistent with A lenders.

 Final Thoughts